 When we are trying to eating healthy, we can feel like we are in uncharted territory.
 The thing is, we tend to approach it from the wrong angle.
 We start cutting out a lot of our favorite foods and replacing them with unfamiliar and often expensive products.
 The focus tends to be on the ‘challenge’ of eating healthy which creates a ‘winners & losers’ type mentality, and this is a recipe for failure.

 To break it down into something simpler, we’ve created a list of 5 things to start & stop when eating healthy that can help you develop a better strategy.
-If you’re starting a New Year’s healthy eating plan, try considering these five ideas, and it might transform the way you look at food, which is the path to long-term success!
+Consider these five ideas, and it might transform the way you look at food, which is the path to long-term success!

 - Seek out balance versus deprivation.

-Instead of spending all of your time focused on totally removing the ‘bad’ foods from your diet, try identifying the ways you’re already doing some of the ‘right’ things, and do just a bit more of those things, like drinking more water or having an extra helping of your favorite vegetables.
+Instead of spending all of your time focused on totally removing the ‘bad’ foods from your diet, try identifying the ways you’re already doing some of the ‘right’ things, and do just do more of it.
+Drink more water, or have an extra helping of your favorite vegetables.
 Totally removing foods that you love cold-turkey is hardly ever a successful strategy.
 Simply limiting some of these ‘bad’ foods can make a big difference with your health, and you don’t have to give them up completely.
 For instance, make a plan not to drink soda when you’re at work, but allow it when you’re at home or out.
 Small changes like that can be easy to stick with and can really add up over time; this is how you keep feeling balanced.